 Seasteading Cement is something that Arktide has been working on for over half a year now.
-We took inspiration from UHPC or Ultra High Performance Concrete in determining which materials to use in its creation, although it could also accurately be placed into the Industrial Mortar family of materials.
-After starting with three different UHPC formulas, we altered the formulas after each series of trials and also took into account the most cost effective materials we had available to us at the time.
+We took inspiration from UHPC or Ultra High-Performance Concrete in determining which materials to use in its creation, although it could also accurately be placed into the Industrial Mortar family of materials.
+After starting with three different UHPC formulas, we altered the formulas after each series of trials and also took into account the most cost-effective materials we had available to us at the time.

 We are still in the early stages of testing this material, but already at this stage we can tell some of the properties this final material will have:

 None of our Seasteading Cement samples cracked during their curing phase.
-Often if concrete is not kept properly moisturized during curing it will crack itself even in this early stage, although staying wet in the ocean likely won’t be a major concern when we reach our deep ocean construction phase.
+Often if the concrete is not kept properly moisturized during curing it will crack itself even in this early stage, although staying wet in the ocean likely won’t be a major concern when we reach our deep ocean construction phase.

 - 11,000psi Compressive Strength